shohan-pherones/vista-safari-server/README.md

 ## Conclusion

 Vista Safari is your gateway to unforgettable travel experiences.
 Whether you're a user eager to explore new destinations or an admin managing the travel platform, Vista Safari provides the tools and features you need.
-Start your journey with Vista Safari today!
+Start your journey with Vista Safari today.